-Redbud Scored 87.
-James E. Mitchell Scored 67.
-So Which One Wins?
+Redbud Earned a B. James E. Mitchell Earned a D. So Which One Wins?

 James E. Mitchell Elementary and Redbud Elementary sit in neighboring districts, but they are not interchangeable.
-Redbud Elementary pulled a B rating (87/100) on the latest TEA accountability release.
-James E. Mitchell Elementary landed at D (67/100).
-For buyers trying to narrow down a search zone, that is the kind of split worth understanding.
+Redbud Elementary pulled a B rating on the 2025 TEA accountability release.
+James E. Mitchell Elementary landed at D. For buyers trying to narrow down a search zone, that is the kind of split worth understanding.

 James E. Mitchell Elementary is part of Georgetown ISD and Redbud Elementary belongs to Round Rock ISD.
 That means different tax rates, different feeder patterns, and sometimes a different feel in the hallways.
 I have worked with buyers in both zones and the right answer really depends on what you prioritize.